 Climate change at least twice more than predicted on the water cycle

 Climate change draws up our chance of both heavy rains and outrageous droughts.
 Yet, why - and how - is that?
 Aren't the two disconnected?

-Science has shown that climate change contacts every edge of our planet's ecosystem, and the water cycle is no exemption.
-Since the cycles included are exceptionally reliant upon temperature, changes in one have results on the other.
-In particular, as global temperatures have consistently expanded at their quickest rates in millions of years, it's straightforwardly impacted things like water vapor concentrations, clouds, precipitation patterns, and streamflow patterns, which are connected with the water cycle.
+In particular, as global temperatures have consistently expanded at their fastest rates in millions of years, they have directly impacted water vapor concentrations, clouds, precipitation patterns, and streamflow patterns connected to the water cycle.

-So how does climate change affect the water cycle?
+So, how does climate change affect the water cycle?

-Water evaporates from the land and ocean, which returns to Earth as rain and snow in the long run.
-Climate change intensifies this cycle because more water evaporates up high as air temperatures increase.
 Warmer air can hold more water vapor, which can prompt more serious rainstorms, creating major issues like excessive flooding in coastal communities all over the planet.

+Climate change at least twice more than predicted on the water cycle